Soulful Dynamics

 Soulful Dynamics are a band that was formed in Liberia in 1965, and arrived in Hamburg in 1969.
 They are best known for their 1970 hit song "Mademoiselle Ninette".
 Their other hits include: "Annabelle", "Birdie", "Saah-Saah-Kumba-Kumba" and "Coconuts from Congoville".

 History

 Originally from Liberia, they relocated to Hamburg.
 Soon after they recorded "Mademoiselle Ninette".
 By June 1970, their song was #1 in West Germany and Switzerland and #2 in Austria as recorded by Billboard.
 In September of that year, they had their African Fire album released which included the songs "Soy", "Down In The Dumps", "Defaliant", "Maria Shanta" and "Babalazi".

 In 1976, along with Dorthe, Sonny Worthing, Catherine Ferry, Guru-Guru and the Bourbon Skiffle Company, they played at the finale of a sales convention in Kiel, Germany.

 Emanuel Obedekah

-Emanuel Obedekah released a some solo singles himself.
+Emanuel Obedekah released several solo singles.
 One was "Romeo" bw "Mama Don't Go" in 1971.
 Another was "Oh Balutujeh" bw "Let Summer Come Again" in 1972.